The NHP Steering Group are pleased to make the following announcement:

 Each of the plots presented by landowners for development consideration has been assessed - these assessments are available at the foot of this page.

-The diagram below is an outline of the recommended process for volunteer organisations to develop and submit Neighbourhood Plans; the sections overlaid are stages which, at January 2021, have been completed.
+The diagram below is an outline of the recommended process for volunteer organisations to develop and submit Neighbourhood Plans; the sections crossed out are stages which, at March 2021, have been completed.
 The overall process was estimated to take approx. 18 months with an anticipated completion by the end of Quarter 2 2020 / early in Q3 2020; due to the Coronavirus pandemic, however, it is likely that the process will not be completed until late Summer 2021.

 Please find below a range of links and references for your assistance should you wish to know more about Neighourhood Plans, Local Plans or the processes and activities underpinning either.